thegrumpys/odop/docs/Help/DesignTypes/spring_oview.md

 and cyclic applications.
 Do not apply the program to designs where spring dynamics ("surge" effects) are important.

-Compression spring stress values produced by the REPORT 2 feature include a stress correction factor (Kw2) that is appropriate for use after set removal.
+Compression spring stress values produced by the REPORT 2 tab include a stress correction factor (Kw2) that is appropriate for use after set removal.
 Otherwise, the current release of ODOP:Spring does not take into consideration any kind of pre-stressing or "set-removal" operations.